Duke University Partners with Northeastern University to Expand Doctor of Physical Therapy Faculty Development Residency

 Established in 2014, the Duke DPT program was the first program in the nation of its kind and the first to be accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 The agreement will extend Duke DPT's rich academic expertise and leadership in credentialed residency and fellowship programs to prepare more PT professionals for academia.

-“We are proud to partner with Northeastern University and help to expand the scale and reach of our successful program,” said Duke DPT Division Director W. Todd Cade, PT, PhD, FAPTA.
-“We share the same goals for building a more diverse and prepared faculty workforce and positively impacting the PT profession.
-We are excited to build on this innovative model together.”
+“We are proud to partner with Northeastern University to expand the scale and reach of our successful program,” said W. Todd Cade, PT, PhD, FAPTA, Director of the Duke DPT Division.
+“We share the same goals of creating a more prepared faculty workforce and making a positive impact on the PT profession.
+We are excited to collaborate on this innovative model together.”

 Nationally, there is a shortage of qualified faculty to teach the next generation of physical therapists.